-The trend of “buy now, pay later” programs has increased significantly since March 2020.
-One service provider, Afterpay, saw a 186% increase in sales in November 2020 compared with the same time last year.
+The trend of “buy now, pay later” (BNPL) programs has increased significantly since March 2020.
+One service provider, BNPL app Afterpay, for instance, saw a 186% increase in sales in November 2020, compared with the same time in the previous year.

 What Is PayPal’s Pay in 4?

-Pay in 4 is a buy now, pay later service—also sometimes called a point-of-sale installment loan—that enables you to make purchases at millions of online stores without paying the full price upfront.
+Pay in 4 is a BNPL service—also sometimes called a point-of-sale installment loan—that enables you to make purchases at millions of online stores without paying the full price upfront.
 Instead, you’ll pay what you owe in four equal and interest-free installments.

 How Does PayPal’s Pay in 4 Work?

-The Pay in 4 program is available for purchases of $30 to $600 made at one of the millions of online stores that accept PayPal as a payment method.
+The Pay in 4 program is available for purchases of $30 to $600 at millions of online stores that accept PayPal as a payment method.

 When you’re ready to make your purchase, select PayPal as the payment method.
 From there, you can choose Pay in 4 if it’s available.
-Then, select one of the accounts you’ve connected to your PayPal account (checking, credit card, debit card, etc.) to fund the payment plan.
-If approved, you’ll make the first payment on the date of the purchase, then three additional payments over the course of the next six weeks.
+Then, select one of the accounts you’ve connected to your PayPal account (e.g., checking, credit card, debit card) to fund the payment plan.
+If approved, you’ll make the first payment on the date of the purchase and three additional payments over the course of the next six weeks.

 For example, if you were to make a $100 purchase with Pay in 4, you’d make a down payment of $25 when you finish the transaction, then three more $25 payments, one every 15 days.